 If the person you purchased the items from were an Authorized Dealer you would have a factory warranty (receipt would be required).
 Auction sites like EBay, Golf Club Exchange, etc. are classified as a reseller environment and products purchased there may not have a factory warranty.

-For a list of the Bridgestone Golf Retailers near you, please visit our dealer locator.
+Many Bridgestone Golf accessories can be found at shop.bridgestonegolf.com.
+You can also find an authorized retailer near you using our dealer locator.
 If at this time you still cannot find the Bridgestone Golf accessories you are looking for, please contact the retailer and have them place an order for you.

 For information on sales positions contact: firstname.lastname@example.org.
 Information for all other positions is available through our Job Information Line: 770-787-7400, option #3.